jross765/JGnuCashLibNTools/gnucash-tools/README.md

 ## Major Changes
 ### V. 1.5 &rarr; 1.6
+* New tools:
+  * UpdCmdty, GenPrcList
-* All Tools:
+* Existing tools:
   * For parsing command-line options: Replaced `GnuParser` by `DefaultParser` (the former has been deprecated).
-  * Fixed bug: When command line-parsing fails, then exception has to be thrown.
+  * Fixed a few small bugs

 ### V. 1.4 &rarr; 1.5
 Created and added a number of tools: